Do you Need a Car in Japan?

 While taking a taxi or public transportation can be inconvenient since finding the right bus or train is challenging, renting a car is easier because you can drive wherever you want and park near restaurants or tourist spots.

-Keep in Mind: If you don’t know how to drive or are uncomfortable driving on the left (like in England), you might feel unsafe driving around Japan.
+Remember: If you don’t know how to drive or are uncomfortable driving on the left (like in England), you might feel unsafe driving around Japan.

 Pros and Cons of Renting a Car in Japan